SilentCicero/throw-down/README.md

 ## Modules that work well with throw-down

-Throw-down helps compliment other module systems such as:
+`throw-down` helps compliment other module systems such as:

  - yoyo - a tiny library for building modular UI components (uses bel/morphdom)
  - bel - creates DOM elements from template strings